 It is our new research project, where we investigate antifascist history of Yugoslavia and especially the role of women in that struggle, through landscape dramaturgy and essay film as our main artistic means.

-Two artworks on which we work right now within this research are: Resisting Landscapes (a documentary film) and Freedom Landscapes (a performative-cinematic installation) and Bodyscapes #1: Woman in battle (video installation).
+The artworks on which we have worked so far or right now within this research are: Landscapes of Resistance (a documentary film), Freedom Landscapes (a performative-cinematic installation) and Bodyscapes #1: Woman in battle (video installation).

 Resisting Landscapes_a film still

 PDF available here.

 In order to write about the current situation of contemporary dance in Serbia, I could begin with the conceptualization and contextualization of its synchronic relations with the neighboring scenes, then also with other European or Western ones.
 As contemporary dance is a new phenomenon in Serbia, there are two problematic theses that I would like to put forward as starting points.
 Firstly, as there is no local contemporary dance history, there is no need to follow the diachronic traces of the present situation; and secondly, what is currently considered and practiced as contemporary dance in Serbia is contemporary Western dance.
 Hence, my task here is to clarify the influences, uses, transfers, translations, and appropriations of Western dance paradigms to this context that is not-quite-Western but not-right-Eastern either.
 Thus my starting point is plain and clear, though harsh.
 And yet, is it sufficient?
 I wouldn’t think so.
 But then, what can we do?

 I will now try to examine my theses, in the hope that some new problems might eventually emerge.
 I will adopt a theoretical-political approach, maintaining that making problems forces us to rethink our common beliefs and habits.
 Consequently, this essay does not entertain a positivist-scientific approach.